ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 These patterns would be interpreted as more consistent with an architecture dominated by a relatively small set of influential genetic signals.

-### Evidence more consistent with a infinitesimal-like organization
+### Evidence more consistent with an infinitesimal-like organization

-An infinitesimal-like interpretation would be strengthened by broadly distributed GWAS evidence with little reproducible higher-order network structure.
+An infinitesimal-like interpretation would be strengthened by broadly distributed GWAS evidence with little reproducible organization of GWAS evidence across network communities or proximity patterns.

 Relevant network signatures include: